hofff/contao-formtools/README.md

 # Contao Extension: hofff.com - Formtools

-This extensions provides some extended features for the Contao form generator.
+This extension provides some extended features for the Contao form generator.

 ## Features

-- in the content lement "Form" you can chosse your own mod_form_* template
+- in the content element "Form" you can choose your own mod_form_* template
 - add an optional help text per form field (you have to customize the form templates)